Residency Program Staff

 - Dr. Ernesto Lopez-Corona is the Chief of Urology at the VA Medical Center in Kansas City, Missouri.
 He is responsible for the daily supervision of the urology residents at the KCVA during outpatient clinics, ward rounds, and in the operating room along with the KU urology faculty.
 He completed his urology oncology fellowship at the Memorial Sloan-Kettering Cancer Center in New York City.
 He has many years of clinical experience both in the U.S. and internationally prior to coming to the VA Medical Center.
 He is an outstanding teacher and provides our residents with excellent training.

-- Benyi Li, M.D., Ph.D. is an Assistant Professor and Director of the Basic Science Research Laboratory.
-He joined us from Baylor University.
-Dr. Li has six assistants in the Urology Lab and supports resident research with a core curriculum.
-A resident is almost always involved with some basic science research project mentored by Dr. Li.
+- Benyi Li, M.D., Ph.D. is an Associate Professor and Director of the Basic Science Research Laboratory.
+He joined us from the Baylor College of Medicine, where he obtained his postdoc training.
+Dr. Li has multiple research projects and supports resident research with a core curriculum.
+Residents are almost always involved with basic science research projects mentored by Dr. Li.
 His area of expertise and interest lies in prostate cancer research.

 - Dev Karan, M.S., Ph.D., is an Assistant Professor who joined us after completing his training at the University of Iowa.
 He is involved in basic and translational research that pertains to activation of anti-tumor response and destruction of tumor cells by T-lymphocytes using prostate cancer mouse models.
 His interest focuses on novel effector mechanisms of tumor cell killing by cytotoxic T cells and dendritic cell based signals regulating tumor-reactive T cells.
 For a better understanding to control the growth of prostate tumors, studies are in progress to understand the role of inflammation and its associated molecules including tumor-microenvironment.